Azure-Samples/active-directory-error-docs/errors/invalid_resource.md

 **What to do**

-Check your application's code and verify the resource urls are valid.
+Check your application's code and verify the App ID URI/Resource URLs are configured correctly for the resource or scope you're requesting a token for.